ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {:pre: .pre}

 # Deploy a scalable web application on Kubernetes
-This tutorial walks you through how to scaffold a Java web application, run it locally in a container, and then deploy it to an IBM Cloud Kubernetes cluster.
+This tutorial walks you through how to scaffold a web application, run it locally in a container, and then deploy it to an IBM Cloud Kubernetes cluster.
 Additionally, we'll show you how to bind a custom domain, monitor the health of the environment, and scale.
 {:shortdesc}

 ## Objectives
 * Create a Kubernetes cluster.
-* Scaffold a starter Java application.
+* Scaffold a starter application.
 * Deploy the application to the Kubernetes cluster.
 * Bind a custom domain.
-* Monitor the health of the cluster.
+* Monitor the logs and health of the cluster.
 * Scale Kubernetes pods.

 ![](images/solution2/Solution2Architecture.png)